 This study applies differential association and social control theory to juvenile delinquency.
 Using a path analysis model, relationships between family, self-image, and behavior are explored.
 Analyses suggest that positive self-image leads to decreased delinquency, and association with delinquent peers is the greatest predictor of deviant behavior, regardless of race.

 Reporting Police Misconduct: Differential

 Paper presented at the annual meeting of the AMERICAN SOCIETY OF CRIMINOLOGY

 Abstract: Police misconduct has important theoretical and policy implications, but measuring its scope and extent is problematic, particularly when relying on officers to report incidents involving their colleagues.
 Few studies have examined why officers fail to report other officers, and scholars have been similarly slow to provide a theoretical lens through which to view such behavior.
 Drawing on differential association or social learning theory as a conceptual framework, I argue that an officer's failure to report misconduct is learned through social interaction among officers and reflects the important role of peer influence.
-Using ordinary least squares regression analysis and structural equation models with unique data from thirty agencies in the United States, I examine whether the likelihood of reporting for an individual officer is shaped by social learning mechanisms.
 Consistent with differential association and social learning, the expected behavior of an officer's peers and an officers perception of offense severity have the strongest effects on whether or not an officer feels they would report a colleague engaged in misconduct.